+like her inaction is still involved like Shouldn't she get somebody else to schedule like why I think

+Eric Bland 47:59

-[47:59] Eric Bland: I think her recusal is us.
-Her recusal was Bland Richter because of the complaints that we made.
-She recused herself from hearing anything having to do with Alex.
-But I don't know if she's ever recused herself anything on Russell Laffitte has she?
+a recusal is us. recusal was bland Richter because of the complaints that we may she recused herself from hearing anything having to do with Alex.
+But I don't know if she's ever recused herself anything on rustle of feet as she?
+No

+Liz Farrell 48:18

-[48:18] Liz Farrell: No not that not to my knowledge.
+not that not to my knowledge.

-[48:20] Mandy Matney: It's just that it shows how small this whole world that we're involved in is because it like it just circled straight back to Judge Mullen.
-And what did she ultimately do?
-Something against you.

-[48:35] Liz Farrell: It's interesting to me that you're saying that Cheryl Shoun is now one of Russell's represe-one of Russell's attorneys because he has now taken this would be I believe his second attorney that he's taken, who is also working on the Parker Greg Parker case, the one that Mark Tinsley and the Beach family brought against Greg Parker himself not Parker's kitchen for civil conspiracy.
-Mark Moore and Cheryl Shoun are both involved in that case, but Russell, really, it seems like he, likes he likes to see who the dirtiest person in the room is and ask them for lawyer recommendations.
+Mandy Matney 48:20 It's just in it shows how small this whole world that we're involved in is because it like it just circled straight back to judge Nolan.
+And what did she ultimately do something against you?
+Liz Farrell 48:35 It's interesting to me that you're saying that Cheryl Schoen is now one of Russell's represe, one of Russell's attorneys because he has now taken this would be I believe his second attorney that he's taken, who is also working on the Parker Greg Parker case, the one that Mark Kinsley and the beach family brought against Greg Parker himself not Parker's kitchen for civil conspiracy.
+Mark Moore and Cheryl Schoen are both involved in that case, but Russell, really, it seems like he likes he likes to see who the dirtiest person in the room is and ask them for lawyer recommendations.
 Just that there must be some sort of Craigslist for that.
 I don't know.
+I would

-[49:20 Mandy Matney: I would love to know how much money that guy is spending on lawyers because he just keeps adding them.

-[49:26] Liz Farrell: He's the richest one of all, by the way, like when you look at the actual assets that he has versus what Alex that could trace from him and what Cory had.

-[49:40] Eric Bland: Mandy, and on that note, what do you think about this exciting budding romance between Taylor Swift and Travis Kelce being a Chiefs fan, and a huge Swifty?

-[49:52] Mandy Matney: I mean, I'm beaming right now.
-I've been like a high school kid like excited over little nuggets of their romance, looking the internet for every little development and thing and I mean, I as a Chiefs fan, like I didn't know if they would be great together and it seems like he's treating her great.
+Mandy Matney 49:21 love to know how much money that guy is spending on lawyers because he just keeps adding them.
+Liz Farrell 49:28 He's the richest one of all, by the way, like when you look at the actual assets that he has versus what Alex that could trace from him and what Cory had Eric Bland 49:40 Mandy, and on that note, what do you think about this exciting budding romance between Taylor Swift and Travis Kelce being a Chiefs fan, and a huge Swifty?
+Mandy Matney 49:52 I mean, I'm beaming right now.
+I've been like a high school kid like excited Did over little nuggets of their romance looking the internet for every little development and thing and I mean, I as a cheats then like I didn't know if they would be great together and it seems like he's treating her great.
 It seems like she's having a good time.
-I love seeing her having so much fun, and I just love the world is suddenly again aware of just how powerful the effect of Taylor Swift is.
+I love seeing her having so much fun and I just love the world is suddenly again aware of just how powerful the effect of Taylor Swift is.
 She can drive huge numbers to the NFL, which is like the center of the patriarchy.
 I love it.
 I saw a video this weekend of just the entire section turned around to look at Taylor Swift and they weren't even watching the football game.
 And I just, I love it.
 I'm into it.
 Liz.
 Liz has been into watching it too.
+Super talks.
+Yeah.
+Because,